-19 Do any special procedures apply in cases of financial or other hardship, for example when a taxpayer is bankrupt?
+Do any special procedures apply in cases of financial or other hardship, for example when a taxpayer is bankrupt?

-In the past, Revenue has been sympathetic to occasional cash flow difficulties, but has been keen to stress that the legal obligations for payment apply equally to all taxpayers.
+In the past, the Office of the Revenue Commissioners (Revenue) has been sympathetic to occasional cash flow difficulties, but it has been keen to stress that the legal obligations for payment apply equally to all taxpayers.
 The Office of the Collector-General is charged with the responsibility of ensuring the collection of the majority of business and personal taxes.
 Where a taxpayer falls behind on tax payments, Revenue will seek to engage with the taxpayer to address the issue.
-Where meaningful engagement is not forthcoming, Revenue may take other actions such as charging interest or commencement of an enforcement action.
+Where meaningful engagement is not forthcoming, Revenue may take other actions, such as charging interest or commencement of an enforcement action.

 20 Are there any voluntary disclosure or amnesty programmes?

-Historically, Revenue has had a number of amnesty programmes but none exist at present.
+Historically, Revenue has had a number of amnesty programmes, but none exist at present.